 - 6.13 A revenue virement is the transfer of resources from one revenue budget to another (i.e. a transfer from existing approved budgets).
-Should the request require a new use of reserves, please refer to section 4 of the Financial Regulations - 6.14 The delegated approvals for virements within the same Committee are --
+Should the request require a new use of reserves, please refer to section 4 of the Financial Regulations - 6.14 Approvals for virements within the same Committee are delegated to: The delegated approvals for virements within the same Committee are --

-Value Level of Responsibility
+Value Level of ResponsibilityRole

 Up to £20,000 Budget Managers

 From £20,000 to £50,000 Relevant Director or Head(s) of Service, and Chief Finance Officer

 Above £50,000 Committee approval required

-- Virements between committees above £50,000 require the approval of Strategy and Resources Committee and the other relevant Committee(s).
-Virements between committees below £50,000 can be approved by Committee Chairs and the Chair of Strategy and Resources Committee. - 6.16 Virements between revenue and capital budgets will not be permitted due to the different sources of funding. - 6.17 All virements must be completed on approved virement documentation. - 6.18 Virements out of cost centre will be monitored in aggregate, based on the limits specified above, during the financial year by the relevant service accountant.

-- 6.19 Virements between revenue income and expenditure will be permitted only where the additional expenditure will generate the income and with the approval of the Chief Finance Officer. - Virements in or out of the salary budget must be within control totals maintained by the Chief Finance Officer. - The virement of training budgets for any purpose other than training requires an express recommendation of the Head of HR and OD. - 6.22 Virements must not be made in or out of the Epsom and Walton Downs Conservators and Nonsuch Park Joint Management Committee accounts. - Virements that provide new resources should only be approved if it can be demonstrated that the resources are affordable in the context of the whole Council's financial position. - Where the proposed virement involves a significant issue of principle, or a significant proportion of the original budget, the approval of the Strategy and Resources Committee is required. - The above virement arrangements do not apply to adjustments to budgets that arise due to accounting or technical reasons such as correcting errors, budget restructuring due to internal reorganisation, capital and pension charges, and changes to grant regimes, provided these do not impact on the net budget of the Council. - Where an approved budget is a contingency intended for allocation during the year, its allocation will not be treated as a virement, provided that its use is in accordance with the purposes for which it has been established and has been approved by the Chief Finance Officer.
+- 6.15 Virements between committees above £50,000 require the approval of Strategy and Resources Committee and the other relevant Committee(s).
+Virements between committees below £50,000 can be approved by Committee Chairs and the Chair of Strategy and Resources Committee. - 6.16 Virements between revenue and capital budgets will not be permitted due to the different sources of funding. - 6.17 All virements must be completed on approved virement documentation. - 6.18 Virements out of cost centre will be monitored in aggregate, based on the limits specified above, during the financial year by the relevant service accountant. - 6.19 Virements between revenue income and expenditure will be permitted only where the additional expenditure will generate the income and with the approval of the Chief Finance Officer. - 6.20 Virements in or out of the salary budget must be within control totals maintained by the Chief Finance Officer. - 6.21 The virement of training budgets for any purpose other than training requires an express recommendation of the Head of HR and OD. - 6.22 Virements must not be made in or out of the Epsom and Walton Downs Conservators and Nonsuch Park Joint Management Committee accounts. - 6.23 Virements that provide new resources should only be approved if it can be demonstrated that the resources are affordable in the context of the whole Council's financial position. - 6.24 Where the proposed virement involves a significant issue of principle, or a significant proportion of the original budget, the approval of the Strategy and Resources Committee is required. - 6.25 The above virement arrangements do not apply to adjustments to budgets that arise due to accounting or technical reasons such as correcting errors, budget restructuring due to internal reorganisation, capital and pension charges, and changes to grant regimes, provided these do not impact on the net budget of the Council. - 6.26 Where an approved budget is a contingency intended for allocation during the year, its allocation will not be treated as a virement, provided that its use is in accordance with the purposes for which it has been established and has been approved by the Chief Finance Officer.